Bertil Andersson: Awards and appointments

+In 2017, Bertil Andersson was a laureate of the Asian Scientist 100 by the Asian Scientist.

 In October 2013, Professor Andersson received the Medal for Educational Merit during the 30th Award Ceremony of the World Cultural Council.
 The medal was conferred by the WCC in recognition of his remarkable achievements, including his "contribution to the ascendancy of NTU, the fastest rising University in the global top 50, second amongst the world's young elite research intensive Universities under 50 years old."

 In November 2010, Andersson received the Wilhelm Exner Medal in Vienna, Austria.
 The award was given in recognition of his research in biochemistry as well as his contributions to European and Austrian research.
 He is the first Singapore-based researcher to receive the award since it was introduced in 1921.
 Other winners of the award include 16 Nobel laureates.

 A visiting professor and Fellow of Imperial College London, Andersson has been the key driver of the Lee Kong Chian School of Medicine, jointly established by NTU and Imperial College London.

 Andersson has a long association with the Nobel Foundation and served as chairman of the Nobel Committee for Chemistry in 1997.
 As the chair of the Global Alliance of Technological Universities, of which NTU is a founding member, he leads a network of seven top global universities focused on harnessing science and technology to solve urgent societal challenges.

 He has been a member of the boards of several Swedish and international foundations and learned societies, including the Royal Swedish Academy of Sciences, the Australian Academy of Science, Academia Europaea and the Royal Swedish Academy of Engineering Sciences.

 Andersson is a research advisor to the Swedish government and was, between 2004 and 2009, the Vice-President of the European Research Advisory Board of the European Commission in Brussels.
 He is a board member of Singapore's Building and Construction Authority and A*STAR.
 He serves on the governing board of the Singapore Centre on Environmental Life Sciences Engineering, a Research Centre of Excellence at NTU.
 He was previously a member of the Singapore National Research Foundation's Scientific Advisory Board, set up by former Deputy Prime Minister Dr Tony Tan in 2006 to advise the Singapore government on its R&D strategy.

 Andersson was elected to the Australian Academy of Science in 1999 as a Corresponding Fellow.

 Andersson is the honorary Pro-Chancellor of SRM University, Andhra Pradesh.